National Quality Standard

 - the role of the educator in supporting self-regulation.

-Suitable for early childhood education and care workers at all stages of their careers and particularly for educators working with children aged from birth to 3 years.
+Suitable for early childhood education and care professionals at all stages of their careers and particularly for educators working with children aged from birth to 3 years.
 This module will take an estimated one hour to complete.

 Completing Supporting children’s self-regulation: birth to three years will contribute 1 hour of NESA Registered PD addressing 3.3.2 and 3.5.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
 Courses completed after 6/3/2018 will be validated.